Chat with us, powered by LiveChat

 Visual inspection is an important diagnostic tool for assessing internal wear and tear in pump systems.
 A complete check-up should include looking for symptoms of extreme wear, such as scoring on pump casings, pitting on impeller surfaces, and changes in the actual shape of parts.
 Unusual patterns of wear can be a sign of misalignment, incorrect lubrication, or bad operating conditions.

-Additionally, seals and gaskets should be evaluated for their condition since their degradation may cause leaks followed by efficiency losses.
+Additionally, seals and gaskets should be evaluated for their condition since their degradation may cause leaks, followed by efficiency losses.
 Checking for corrosion or oxidation, especially in environments prone to chemical exposures, can help identify areas that might jeopardize operational integrity.

 In addition, frequent visual inspections have to be coupled with accurate measurement devices meant for quantifying wear, thereby allowing technicians to develop more detailed maintenance plans.
 By keeping records detailing observations made during different periods, important information required for predictive maintenance activities can be gathered, leading to timely corrective actions that enhance the reliability of pump systems.